ravi-del/blah-blah/README_waybill.md

 This service generates and manages the waybills for Delhivery clients.

 ## Tools & Libraries
-The Waybill service is comprised of following tools and libraries: <br />
+The Waybill service is comprised of following tools and libraries: <br/>
 JAVA   : Programming language<br/>
 Vert.x : Web application framework
 Maven  : Build tool <br/>